An analytical Model which Determines the Apparent T1 for Modified Look-Locker Inversion Recovery (MOLLI) -- Analysis of the Longitudinal Relaxation under the Influence of Discontinuous Balanced and Spoiled Gradient Echo Readouts: Summary and discussion

-Our results also help to evaluate the existing techniques which assess $T_1$.
-The standard bSSFP MOLLI approaches uses a fitted apparent relaxation time and steady state value to obtain $T_1$ by \cite{Messroghli2004} .
-This approach was an extrapolation of: 1. the results valid for \underline{continuous} application of spoiled gradient echoes, and 2. the approximation that the repetition time is much shorter than the apparent $T_1$ (see Eq.~\eqref{mssll}).
-So in fact the bSSFP readout modules were considered as ``super'' pulses with the heart cycle length as repetition time, i.e, $(T_R)_{\hbox{standard approch}}\to T_{RR}$.
-Obviously the necessary criteria that $T_{RR}/T_1^{\hbox{ {*MOLLI}}}\ll 1 $ is not fulfilled.
-As the heart cycle length and apparent $T_1$ are in the same order of magnitude, Equation~\eqref{approxmss} then gives a steady state magnetization after the free relaxation period which in contrast to Eq.\eqref{mssll} yields $m_{ss}^{\hbox{ {(MOLLI)}}}> T_1^{\hbox{ {* MOLLI}}}/T_1$.
+This formula is inferred from results valid in the setting of continuous application of spoiled gradient echoes.
+Here, in the limiting case for repetition times much shorter than the apparent $T_1$, a similar relationship between apparent and real $T_1$, as well as steady state magnetization holds (see Eq.~\eqref{mssll}).
+However, it is never questioned whether the prerequisites for this approximation are fulfilled.
+As the standard bSSFP MOLLI uses discontinuous readouts, it treats these readout modules as ``super'' pulses and the heart cycle length as repetition time, i.e, $(\TR)_{\hbox{standard approch}}\to \TRR$.
+However, as the heart cycle length and apparent $T_1$ are in the same order of magnitude, the necessary criteria, namely that $\TRR/\TsM\ll 1 $, is not fulfilled.
+Instead our ansatz yields from Eq.~\eqref{approxmss}, that steady state magnetization does not fulfill the above assumed Eq.~\eqref{Messroghli} but the inequility $m_\mathrm{ss}^{\hbox{ {(MOLLI)}}}> \TsM/T_1$, i.e. true putative $T_1$ values obtained from Eq.~\eqref{Messroghli} may significantly differ from their true value.

 The question is, why does the standard MOLLI evaluation despite these obvious wrong presuppositions yield rather acceptable $T_1$ values?
-The answer lies in the time when the center of k-space is acquired which locates the measured steady state magnetization $m_{ss,\hbox{ {IM}}}^{\hbox{ {(MOLLI)}}}$ of Eq.~\eqref{msstim} somewhere beneath that after the free relaxation period and above the steady state magnetization of the continuous bSSFP sequence $m_{ss}^{\hbox{ {(bSSFP)}}}$ (see Eq.\eqref{msstim}), i.e. closer to the assumed $T_1^{\hbox{ {* MOLLI}}}/T_1$.
-In fact, when we assume that the center of k-space is acquired at half the duration of the readout module, i.e. at $t_{im}=t_{read}/2$, and when we further take into account that $t_{read}\ll T_1$, which is in general a rather generous concession, the first term of the approximation of Eq.~\eqref{msstim}, $\cos(\alpha/2)\; t_{tim}/T_1$, may be neglected.
+The answer lies in the time $\tim$ at which the center of k-space is acquired.
+According to Eq.~\eqref{msstim} it locates the measured steady state magnetization $m_{\mathrm{ss},\hbox{ {im}}}^{\hbox{ {(MOLLI)}}}$ somewhere beneath that after the free relaxation period ($m_\mathrm{ss}^{\hbox{ {(MOLLI)}}}$ in Eq.~\eqref{approxmss}), and above the steady state magnetization of the continuous bSSFP sequence ($m_\mathrm{ss}^{\hbox{ {(bSSFP)}}}$ in Eq.~\eqref{ssbSSFP}), i.e. closer to the assumed $\TsM/T_1$.
+In fact, when we assume that the center of k-space is acquired at half the duration of the readout module, i.e. at $\tim=\tread/2$, and when we further take into account that $\tread\ll T_1$, which is in general a rather generous concession, the first term of the approximation of Eq.~\eqref{msstim}, $\cos(\alpha/2)\; \tim/T_1$, may be neglected.
 We then can write